 Multicultural and multidisciplinary

 Every year, 40 new students come from countries all over the world.
-Participants’ educational backgrounds cover a wide field of professions, including all kinds of design plus art, anthropology, business, communication, computing, engineering, and beyond!
-ITPD teachers are also very cosmopolitan and bring excellent expertise from a wide range of fields.
+Their backgrounds cover a wide range of educations, career paths and professions, such as various fields of design and art, anthropology, business, communication, computing, engineering, and beyond!
+IT Product Design teachers are also very cosmopolitan and bring excellent expertise from a wide range of fields.

 Students work alongside each other, every day, in this multicultural and multidisciplinary mix.
 This diversity can be challenging but learning to innovate and thrive in such complexity is highly valued by employers.